opensyria/OpenSyria/AUDIT_REPORT.md

 **Audit Findings:**
 - ✅ Height-aware powLimit selection (`GetRandomXPowLimit`)
-  - 💡 Enhancement
+  - ✅ Implemented
     - Justification: No test evidence showing powLimit correctly switches between SHA256d and RandomX values at the fork boundary, or that blocks are rejected when submitted with wrong powLimit.
     - How to validate: Write unit test that constructs blocks at heights nRandomXForkHeight-1, nRandomXForkHeight, and nRandomXForkHeight+1; submit each with both powLimit values and assert correct acceptance/rejection.
 Verify GetRandomXPowLimit returns distinct values across fork.
 - ✅ Difficulty resets at fork height for algorithm transition
-  - 💡 Enhancement
+  - ✅ Implemented
     - Justification: Audit asserts difficulty resets to minimum at fork height but provides no test demonstrating this behavior or confirming it prevents difficulty-overshoot attacks during algorithm transition.
     - How to validate: Simulate chain with high SHA256d difficulty pre-fork; mine fork block and verify nBits equals nProofOfWorkLimit for RandomX.
 Test that subsequent blocks follow normal difficulty adjustment from this reset point.
 - ✅ Standard 4x adjustment limits preserved